4d/go-mobile/docs/project-definition/actions.md

 ## Offline mode actions

-The user of an app can draft, store and queue action requests, even if he’s working offline (adding a customer's phone number, uploading a picture, printing an invoice or a quote, deleting an address, etc.).
+The user of an app can draft, store and queue action requests, even if they are working offline (adding a customer's phone number, uploading a picture, printing an invoice or a quote, deleting an address, etc.).
 All these tasks are placed in the Pending actions list until the network is accessible.
 Once the user is online, all pending actions are consistently synchronized, executed and then visible in the Completed actions list.

 Pending tasks can be visualized and opened from: